 Since we now have neighbors who have a 5.1 kW solar system – ours is 5.59 kW – I can actually show, in a small, but also concrete instance, how lost solar electricity production is both very real here in Colorado, and how it starts to add up.

 8 days of snow cover It’s been eight days since the Denver area was hit by about two-feet of snow.
 In those eight days, our neighbor’s 5.1 kW system has remained snow covered for the entire time.
 In fact, it looks like by the time it begins producing again it will have sat for 10 days under enough snow to prevent any solar electricity production at all.

 That’s right: Ten days in a row without any solar production whatsoever, many of them blue-sky, sunny days, but also fairly cold.

 We have a TED (The Energy Detective) system that monitors our solar production and our electric consumption.
 According to our TED data, we produced 69 kWh of solar electricity during the past eight days – via just half of our 26-panel string.

-Had I not cleared half of our solar system of snow, we’d have produced 0 kWh of electricity in that time.
+Lost solar production Had I not cleared half of our solar system of snow, we’d have produced 0 kWh of electricity in that time.
 Similarly, had I’d been able to clear the upper 13-panel string of snow as well, we’d have produced 138 kWh of electricity.